 We’ve all got great points to make, especially when bouncing ideas from one another.
-And sometimes we just want to squeeze our points in lest we forget what we want to say, or the conversation veers to another topic.
-All are compelling reasons to want to interrupt and make your point, but doing so shows that you’re less interested in the other person’s thoughts than your own.
+We just want to squeeze our points before we forget what to say, or the conversation veers to another topic.
+All are compelling reasons to want to interrupt and make your point.
+But doing so shows that you’re less interested in the other person’s thoughts than your own.

 Wait a few seconds before responding